ikossaczky/ikossaczky.github.io/_posts/2021-01-01-command-line-cheatsheet.md

 `git revert -n HEAD~4..`: revert last 4 commits, without creating commit messages.
 Without `-n` flag, you would need to interactively specify commit messages for each revert.
 To get out of the revert-process without commit just with staged reversions use `git revert --quit`.

 ## vim
+vim supports basic regex.

 `:noh`: stop highlighting last search

+`/regex`: searches for regex.
+After pressing enter use `n` to serch for next expression matching regex

+`:%s/regex/text/g`: global search for regex and replacement with text (supports backrefs)
+- `%` line adresses to apply search-and-replace: all.
+If ommited, replacement will be performed only on the current line.
+Alternatively e.g. range `5,10` can be specified.
+- `g`: replace all occurences in the lines.
+If ommited, only first occurence will be replaced

+`yy`: copy current line

+`dd`: delete current line

+`p`: past rectly copied or deleted line

 ## ssh
 `ssh-keygen -t rsa -C "EMAIL"`: create ssh key pair